Mark Gottscho, Ph.D.

 Computer architect

-My interests include AI graph compilation, dataflow architecture, agile hardware development methodologies, memory systems, and hardware reliability.
+My professional interests are in hardware/software codesign of AI chips, agile hardware development methodologies, memory systems, and hardware reliability.

 Outside of work, I’m a long-time road racing and sports car enthusiast.
 Whenever not with my family, you are likely to find me road racing in my Spec E46, simracing online, or enjoying Bay Area backroads.